Your South Coast Adventure Starts Here!

 Email Jesse: jbaird@cooshistory.org

-Jesse embodies Tarot’s premiere card, The Fool.
-He loves to tap dance, consume thoughtful media, and imbibes in the ancient Swedish practice of Zyn.
+Jesse embodies Tarot’s premier card, The Fool.
+He loves to tap dance and consume thoughtful media.
 You can look forward to Jesse’s welcoming riddles as you visit the museum.

 Coos County Historical Society Board of Trustees